FilipDominec/unechelle/README.md

 ![A screenshot of the GUI with properly aligned lines above several diffraction orders](gui_screenshot_m.png)

 A detail on the optical spectrum follows; the dynamic range is roughly 500-1000, the effective spectral resolution < 2 nm in the visible range.
-Much better results can be expected from more carefully aligned optics.
+Much better results can be expected from better stray-light shielding and carefully aligned optics.
+The coloured lines come from individual diffraction orders, the thick black line is the composite spectrum.
+Thin dashed and dash-dotted lines indicate a partial correspondence with the spectral lines tabulated by NIST and astrosurf.fr, respectively.

 ![Example spectrum](example_spectrum.png)